LineageOS/lineage_wiki/_includes/templates/device_build.md

 To start the download of the source code to your computer:

 ```
-$ repo sync
+repo sync
 ```

 The LineageOS manifests include a sensible default configuration for repo, which we strongly suggest you use (i.e. don't add any options to sync).
 For reference, our default values are `-j 4` and `-c`.
 The `-j 4` part means that there will be four simultaneous threads/connections.
 If you experience problems syncing, you can lower this to `-j 3` or `-j 2`.
-On the other hand, `-c` will ask repo to pull in only the current branch, instead of the entire Lineage history.
+On the other hand, `-c` will ask repo to pull in only the current branch, instead of the entire LineageOS history.

 {% include note.html content="This may take a while, depending on your internet speed.
 Go and have a beer/coffee/tea/nap in the meantime!" %}